12 ways to reduce waste this Christmas

 stack of plates and wine glasses

-Boycotting single-use plates, cups and cutlery over Christmas can make a sizable dent in your waste (and save you money in the process).
-It will of course mean there’s a bit more washing up to do but that can be a good way to break up the eating and drinking.
+Skip single-use plates, cups and cutlery.
+It does mean there’s a bit more washing up to do, but it saves money and waste.
+Plus, it’s a good way to break up the eating and drinking.

 11. Choose local and/or handmade